erigones/esdc-docs/user-guide/network/overlays.rst

 In other words, *Danube Cloud* can create geographically spread transparent L2 networks, which can be used by virtual servers to communicate as if they all were connected into a single local switch.

 .. seealso:: This page explains concepts of overlay networking in *Danube Cloud*.
 Setting up all parts of overlay networks manually is possible but quite time consuming.
 That's why we have created an :ref:`esdc-overlay<esdc_overlay_cmd>` command that automates creating and managing of overlay rules, overlays and firewalls.
-See the :ref:`overlays automation guide<enable_overlays>`.
+See the :ref:`enable overlay networking guide<enable_overlays>`.

 .. contents:: Table of Contents